pgxn/pgxn-manager/README.md

         psql -U postgres -c 'ALTER DATABASE pgxn_manager SET search_path = "$user",public,contrib;'

+* If you'd like to run the test suite, you'll need to install pgTAP from [pgTAP](http://pgtap.org/).
+Download it and install it like so:

+        gmake
+        gmake install

-* If you'd like to run the test suite, you'll need to repeate the above steps but use the "test" context, specified by the call to `Build.PL` like so:
+  Then repeat the steps aboe but use the "test" context, specified by the call to `Build.PL` like so:

         perl Build.PL --db_super_user postgres \
                       --db_client /path/to/pgsql/bin/psql \
                       --context test

-  Then install [pgTAP](http://pgtap.org/) into the new database, which will be named "pgxn_manager_test":

-        make
-        make install
+  If you're on 9.0, you'll need to load pgTAP into the database; I recommend putting it into the "contrib" schema along with the other extensions:

-        PGOPTIONS=--search_path=contrib psql -U postgres \
+        PGOPTIONS=--search_path=contrib psql -U postgres-d pgxn_manager_test \
-          -d pgxn_manager_test -f pgtap.sql
+          -f /path/to/pgsql/share/contrib/pgtap.sql

   Next, edit the DSN in `conf/test.json` so that it will connect to the test database.
 Then run the tests, which will need to be able to find `psql` in the system path:

-        ./Build test --context test
+        ./Build test

   You can then drop the test database if you like: